Guillermo Billinghurst

-Member of the Civilista Party
+Early life

 Billinghurst was born into a wealthy family of English origin, and raised in comfortable circumstances.
+Billinghurst's surname is a locational name; Billingshurst is a small town and civil parish in Sussex.
 He was part of the Civilista group, the political group whose members were considered the architects of unprecedented political stability and economic growth in the country, but who also set in motion profound social changes that would, in time, alter the political panorama of Peru.

 During his presidency, Billinghurst became embroiled in an increasingly bitter series of conflicts with Congress, ranging from proposed advanced social legislation to the settlement of the Tacna-Arica dispute.
 This provoked a military uprising organised by civilian opponents to his regime, who used the military to carry out a coup.
 As a result of the uprising, Billinghurst was sent into exile in Chile, where he died shortly thereafter.

 As First Vice President of Peru under the Piérola Administration (1895–1899), Billinghurst was involved in several attempts to solve the Tacna and Arica territorial dispute with Chile.
 On 9 April 1898, a memorandum was subscribed between the Chilean Minister of Foreign Affairs Raimundo Silva Cruz and Billinghurst.
 It established that before a plebiscite could be held between both countries, an arbitrage would first be requested to the Queen of Spain, María Cristina de Habsburgo-Lorena (1858–1929) to determine the conditions of the vote.
 Subsequent events led the Protocol of Billinghurst-Latorre not being ratified by the Chilean Chamber of Deputies.
 A direct result of this setback was the breakdown of diplomatic relations between Peru and Chile in 1901.

-Billinghurst served as President of the Senate from 1896 to 1897.
+Billinghurst served as president of the Senate from 1896 to 1897.